consoledotdev/home/content/research/mars.md

 attack vector for DTN is flooding the system with very large bundles.
 Access control will be needed, and perhaps agreement as to the type of applications that may be permitted to use the network.
-For example, video streaming might not be an appropriate use of the network - a single user streaming at high-resolution could saturate the capacity - but many users browsing mostly-text would be allowed.
+For example, video streaming might not be an appropriate use - a single user streaming at high-resolution could saturate the capacity - but many users browsing mostly-text would be allowed.
 For this reason, DTN features strong security as part of the protocol.

 The latest version of the bundle protocol defined in [RFC 5050](https://tools.ietf.org/html/rfc5050) - [Bundle Protocol